async-aws/aws/docs/contribute/website.md

 ### 2. Process HTML files

-After the HTML files are generated, Couscous will execute `make website-highlight`.
+After the HTML files are generated, Couscous will execute `make website-post-process`.
-That will look at the generated HTML and style all code examples with `highlight.js`.
+That will look at the generated HTML and make some changes to it.
+As example it will style all code examples with `highlight.js`.

 ### 3. Publishing the files